CU-Jon/BonnarooPlanner-Static/README.md

    REACT_APP_EMAIL_SUBJECT=Reporting an issue with Bonnaroo Planner
    ```

-   For Azure Static Web Apps, set these as Environment Variables in the Azure portal or as environment variables wherever you deploy this.
+   For **Azure Static Web Apps**, you must set these as **GitHub repository variables** (not as Azure SWA Environment Variables or Secrets) and pass them to the build step in your workflow.
+   See the "Azure Static Web Apps Deployment" section below.

 4. **Start the development server:**
    ```sh